ExpressLRS/Docs/docs/software/mfd-crossbow.md

 Use this method if you have an FTDI (USB to serial converter), or if you are using an ESP32 dev board connected to the PC via a USB cable.

 - Ensure you have the drivers installed for your FTDI, and the device shows up as a COM port in Device Manager when plugged in.
-- Connect the reciever to the FTDI:
+- Connect the receiver to the FTDI:

 <figure markdown>
 ![FTDIConnection](../../assets/images/FTDIConn.png)